How Online and In-Person Executive MBA Programs Differ

 On-Campus Residential Sessions: Benefits of Coming Together as a Cohort

-Some EMBA programs are offered exclusively online, while others have hybrid options, and some are exclusively offered in person.
+Some executive MBA programs are offered exclusively online, others have hybrid options, and yet others are exclusively in person.
 One of the most standout features among the top online executive MBA programs is the opportunity for intensive on-campus residencies.
-These in-person experiences are a key distinction of all three EMBA programs at the Johnson School
+These in-person experiences are a key distinction of all three EMBA programs at the Johnson School.

 During these four residential sessions—held at Cornell University in Ithaca, New York; the Cornell Tech campus in New York City; and Queen’s University campuses in Toronto and Kingston, Ontario—you’ll participate in small-group simulations, attend engaging classes, enjoy meals and socials with classmates, and explore the beautiful campuses.